Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

+Smartphone-derived gait metrics (GDI and DST) demonstrated significant postoperative changes in individuals with cervical myelopathy (Wilcoxon signed-rank test, p<0.05), whereas patient-reported clinical scales (mJOA and mJOA-LE) did not show significant change (Table \ref{tab:gdi_cm_summary}).
+Wilcoxon effect sizes were 0.24 for mJOA, 0.22 for mJOA-LE, -0.52 for DST, and 0.44 for GDI.
+In addition, paired SPM1D t-tests revealed a significant postoperative increase in knee flexion during initial swing (64–68 \% of the gait cycle).

-We present a clinically validated method for extracting accurate biomechanics from smartphone video in clinical settings.
-Across diverse populations, our single-camera system showed strong agreement with ground truth (typically $<3^\circ$ error).
-Gait quality metrics derived from these videos detected clinically relevant group differences and were more responsive than the mJOA following decompression surgery.
-These findings suggest that a clinician, therapist, or medical assistant could feasibly perform gait analysis in under a minute to obtain an objective measurement of a patient's gait impairment to sensitively track their recovery.
+We present a clinically validated method for extracting biomechanically accurate kinematics from smartphone video in clinical settings.
+Across diverse populations, our single-camera system showed strong agreement with ground truth (typically $<3^\circ$ Median Absolute Error).
+Gait quality metrics derived from these videos detected clinically relevant group differences and were responsive to clinical intervention.
+These findings suggest that a clinician, therapist, or medical assistant could feasibly perform gait analysis in under a minute to obtain an objective measurement of a patient's gait impairment to track their recovery.

 Joint angle errors were generally low across all populations and settings (Table \ref{tab:summary}).
-We attribute the slightly higher MJAE in clinical populations (0.46 - 0.81 degrees, Fig. \ref{fig:quality}B, Fig. \ref{fig:histogram}B, Table S\ref{tab:monocular_joint_errors_by_population}) to assistive devices such as canes, walkers, ankle foot orthoses, or gait belts (Fig. \ref{fig:overlay}) and the fact that keypoint detection does not perform as well on prosthetic devices \cite{cimorelli_validation_2024}.
+We attribute the slightly higher Median Absolute Error in clinical populations (0.46 - 0.81 degrees, Fig. \ref{fig:quality}B, Fig. S\ref{fig:supplementary_histogram}B, Table S\ref{tab:monocular_joint_errors_by_population}) to assistive devices such as canes, walkers, ankle foot orthoses, or gait belts (Fig. \ref{fig:overlay}) and the fact that keypoint detection does not perform as well on prosthetic and orthotic devices \cite{cimorelli_validation_2024}.
+Studies using OpenCap also report increases in joint angle errors in clinical populations \cite{wang_evaluation_2025}.
+Intuitively, sagittal-plane angles were most accurate when recorded from sagittal viewpoints, and frontal-plane angles were most accurate from frontal viewpoints (Fig. \ref{fig:quality}C), giving clinicians a simple and actionable strategy for mitigating joint-angle error during data collection.